ElektraInitiative/libelektra/doc/decisions/private_api.md

 Only `libelektra-core` is supposed to access private data, but this contradicts the goal to keep the library minimal.
 `kdbprivate.h` was too generic, it contained many other parts next to the struct definitions of Key/KeySet.
+Theoretically everything in `kdbprivate.h` is supposed to be private, but lots of code still uses it when it shouldn't.
+`kdb.h` is also the only header that is definitely public.
+All other headers are anybody's guess.

 ## Constraints

-## Assumptions

 - The [C99 standard, section 5.2.4.1](http://www.open-std.org/jtc1/sc22/wg14/) gives following limit:
   4095 external identifiers in one translation unit

+## Assumptions

 ## Considered Alternatives

-- keep current situation: Theoretically there is `kdbprivate.h` and everything there is supposed to be private, but lots of code still uses it when it shouldn't. `kdb.h` is also the only header that is definitely public.
-All other headers are anybody's guess.
+- keep current situation, as described above

 ## Decision